Bryan-D-Lee/basicrouter/README.md

 </code>
 </pre>

-The above example should return something like this
+The above examples should return something like this
 <p>
    Array ( [0] => test [1] => index [2] => method [3] => param_one [4] => param_two [5] => param_threee )
  </p>